 Soak par boiled rice, raw rice, urad dal, fenugreek seeds, bengal gram, tur dal in enough water for 4-5 hours.

-Wash and grind everything together to a smooth texture adding water, a little at a time.
+Wash and grind everything together to a smooth texture adding water, little at a time.
 I used the wet grinder for grinding.
 Add needed salt and leave it overnight to ferment.
 The fermenting time differs according to the climatic conditions.

 Before making dosa, add a tsp of sugar, little water and mix well to get the dosa batter consistency.
 The batter is ready to make masala dosa.
 Now we will see how to make filling for masala dosa (potato filling or potato bhaji)

 Wash and cut potatoes into half and pressure cook for 3 whistles.
 After it cools, peel the skin and mash it well.( not to a fine paste) Keep it aside.

 Cut onions lengthwise, finely chop green chillies and ginger.

 Heat oil, add mustard seeds, when it splutters, add hing, urad dal and channa dal.

 When dal turns golden brown, add thinly sliced onions, green chilli, ginger and curry leaves.
 Saute for a few minutes until onion turns pink. (do not brown the onions)

 Add turmeric powder, chopped tomatoes and salt needed.